lino-framework/book/docs/dev/perms.rst

 Defining required roles
 =======================

-The application programmer specifies which roles are required for a given resource.
+The :term:`application developer` specifies which roles are required for a given resource.

 Where "resource" is one of the following: